Exeter College – Centre for Maths, Science and Computing

 Higher education facilities with panoramic views across the city

-The project is an ambitious undertaking and development priority for the College.
-It combines a complex mix of new build extension at ground and fourth floor, the construction of a new principal stair case and lift central to the plan, extensive demolition works, recladding and fit out works and a completely new mechanical and electrical installation to bring the building up to current standards or energy efficiency.
+The project is ambitious but a priority for the College.
+It combines a complex mix of new build extension at ground and fourth floor, the construction of a new principal stair case and lift at the centre of the plan, extensive demolition works, recladding and fit outs and a completely new mechanical and electrical installation to bring the building up to current, energy efficient standards.

 “I have been around many buildings in my time and this is fantastic.
 What you have done is incredible, and you have done it on an incredibly small budget.
 For the future of the people of this region there’s nothing more important than education, and this college absolutely typifies that through this development.
 The world is changing and what people need is skills, and that’s exactly what this centre is providing, particularly in the science and maths area.”